 In other words, internal products have incredibly high barriers to entry and have high switching costs.

-But, given that internal products rarely have competition, it’s sometimes quite difficult to ideate or to push back against your stakeholders when they attempt to solution on your behalf.
+But, given that internal products rarely have competition, it’s sometimes quite difficult to ideate or to push back against your stakeholders when they attempt to solve on your behalf.
 After all, there’s no one else in the space, so you can’t take inspiration from your competitors.

 B2B products are similar to internal products, in that there are typically only a handful of competitors out there.
 It’s hard for many companies to have the scale and the process needed to sell to businesses.